spark-mv/cdn/guide.md

 Note that you can safely add the JS code to your web page.
 Hola CDN will not be turned on at this stage - it is disabled by default on the server side.
 This is to protect from accidental mass deployment.

-After the code is on your web pages, you can enable Hola CDN gradually in order to ensure a smooth deployment
+After the code is on your web pages, you can enable Hola CDN gradually in order to ensure a smooth deployment:

 * First on your local machine